hemisemidemipresent/btd6-modding-tutorial/README.md

 Update the mod helper and all of your mods by downloading their newest versions.

 A lot of old mods no longer work at all and have been abandoned by their creator.
 This is especially common for Nexus mods.
+Remove broken abandoned mods and search for alternatives.

 ### Assembly Generator exited with code -2